logzio/logz-docs/_source/no-search/log-shipping-tokens.md

   - shalper
 ---

-Log shipping tokens (formerly: account token) tell Logz.io which account to send your data to. <br> Every account has its own set of tokens.
+Log shipping tokens tell Logz.io which account to send your data to. <br>
+Every account has its own set of tokens.

 You need to be an account admin to access your tokens and to view or manage them.